 Outdoor classes will be coming soon, with safe social distancing!
 We all miss being together in community-

 9:30am Flow with Heather-Class may be held outside, but you can still zoom in from anywhere!

 Friday and Saturday Karma/Donation Classes

 Besides using our Thanksgiving classes to benefit The Greater Chicago Food Depository, and helping global refugee families and RefugeeOne with the Giving Tree in December it also means letting the proceeds of our Karma Classes go to a charity or charities for the year.
-In years past we have helped Syd Rocks, Curt’s Café, Erika’s Lighthouse, Designs 4 Dignity and others through the donation classes.
+In years past we have helped Syd Rocks, Curt’s Café, Erika’s Lighthouse, Designs 4 Dignity, Haven Youth Services, Warming House, and others through the donation classes.

 The deciding factors have always been to find local non-profits that are small-scale where we know that the money that Niyama donates, has the chance to do the most good possible.